 Present the following activities.
-The children give a thumbs up if they think it would be faster and easier to accomplish the activity with the help of others.
+Children give a thumbs up if they think it would be faster and easier to accomplish the activity with helpers.

 - bake cookies

 - plant a garden

 - draw a picture

 - build a playground

+- clean your bedroom

+- read a book

-• put together a puzzle
+- put together a puzzle